ElPengu/EdwinsPortfolio/README.md

 If you have any issues with step 4, it is probably due to import faults.
 In this case, you must import them.
 E.g., "py -m pip install Django".

-To user the website, you can either create an account, or use the following details
+To use the website, you have two options
+1. Use the already-made account
+2. Failing (1), register a new fake account

+Already made account
-- username: testuser
+- Username: testuser
-- password: testuserpass
+- Password: testuserpass